Do you have a painful white spot inside your lip or cheek? It could be a canker sore!

 There are Opens new tab to Very Well Health websitethree main types of canker sores: minor, major, and herpetiform.

-Here are the differences between each type of canker sore:
+Here are the differences between each type:

 Minor canker sores: